Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 * **A mismatch on a mirror is not the same finding as a mismatch on a parity array.** md(4) is explicit about it: on RAID 5 and RAID 6 "any mismatches should indicate a hardware problem at some level - software issues should never cause such a mismatch", while on RAID 1 and RAID 10 a page written while the check reads it, and above all a swap area, leave the copies different in a place nothing ever reads back, so "the mismatch_cnt value can not be interpreted very reliably".
 That is why `--mismatch-severity` defaults to `warn` and `--mirror-mismatch-severity` to `ok`.
 Both numbers are always reported and always in the performance data, so a mirror whose count keeps growing from check to check is still visible on the graph.
 * **The commands in the output name this host's array and this host's member.** Where the check reports a problem, the `mdadm` lines it suggests carry the real names it just read, so they can be copied without being checked against the machine first.
 The one thing it cannot know is the device of the replacement disk, and the text asks for it in words rather than inventing a path.
 * **Neither the kernel device nor the array name is a stable identifier, so both are reported.** The kernel hands out `md127` from a pool when the array is assembled, which can differ between boots on a host with several arrays, and the name an array was created under gains a `<homehost>:` prefix as soon as mdadm stops treating the array as local.
 Measured on a host still called `localhost.localdomain`, where the same array was `/dev/md/raid5` after creation and `/dev/md/localhost.localdomain:raid5` after the next boot.
 The kernel device is what every `mdadm` command and every path below `/sys` takes, so it is the identifier the check reports and labels its performance data with; `--lengthy` shows the name beside it, and `--match` and `--ignore` accept either.
+* **A member on its way out is invisible in `/proc/mdstat`.** The kernel keeps three more words about each member next to the array, in `/sys/block/*/md/dev-*/state`, and prints none of them into `/proc/mdstat`: `want_replacement` means it wants this member replaced and will pull a spare in for it, `write_error` means a write to it failed and the bad block list absorbed it, and `blocked` means it has bad blocks nobody has acknowledged yet, so writes to it are waiting.
+An array carrying all three still reports `[3/3] [UUU]`, which is what a check reading `/proc/mdstat` alone reports as healthy.
+Measured on kernel 7.1. `--member-severity` changes what these are worth.
+* **A frozen sync stops an array from ever repairing itself.** Writing `frozen` to `sync_action` forbids resync, recovery and reshape, and nothing clears it by itself.
+A degraded array in that state does not rebuild however many spares sit in it, and `/proc/mdstat` prints no line that would say why: it looks merely idle.
+Where the check finds one, it says so and gives the command that lets the sync run again.
+* **A spare is only checked against a number somebody gave.** The kernel does not know how many spares an array is supposed to hold, so nothing says a spare that quietly disappeared is missing. `--spares` pins the number, either once for every array or per array with `--spares=md0=1`, and the check alerts when an array holds fewer.
+This is what `mdadm --monitor` calls `SparesMissing` and takes from the `spares=` of its own configuration file, which this check does not read.
+RAID 0 and linear arrays are never graded against it, because they have nothing to rebuild onto.
 * **A spare that stepped in does not close the case.** Once the rebuild is done the array reports its full width again and the kernel's `degraded` counter is back to zero, while the member it threw out is still attached and still flagged.
 Nothing is degraded and a disk has died all the same, which is why the check keeps reporting such an array until the failed device is removed.
 The array also has no spare left, so the next failure has nothing to fall back on.
 * **A rebuild does not raise the state by itself.** An array that is recovering onto a spare is degraded, and the degradation is what alerts; the progress is reported next to it.
 An array that is merely resyncing after an unclean shutdown, being checked, or being reshaped, is not a problem and stays OK.
 * **The count of inconsistent sectors is not the count of bad sectors.** md works in units much larger than a sector, so a single error inside a 64 KiB unit adds 128 to the counter.